Everything You Need to Know About Wedding Venue Cost

 Ready to start searching for wedding venues within your budget?
 Spot estimates can help you wrap your head around venue pricing before your site visit and allow you to compare.

-Whether or not you opt for a wedding venue that has all the bells and whistles, there are other factors to consider before you make your final decision.
+Whether or not you opt for a venue that has all the bells and whistles, there are other factors to consider before you make your final decision.
 And the good news is, they’re all pretty much within your control.

 1. Time of day